qml.drawer.draw¶

 The

-before carrying out any drawing.
+levelkeyword argument allows one to select a subset of the transforms to apply on theQNodebefore carrying out any drawing.
 Take, for example, this circuit:@qml.transforms.merge_rotations @qml.transforms.cancel_inverses @qml.qnode(qml.device("default.qubit"), diff_method="parameter-shift") def circ(weights, order): qml.RandomLayers(weights, wires=(0, 1)) qml.Permute(order, wires=(0, 1, 2)) qml.PauliX(0) qml.PauliX(0) qml.RX(0.1, wires=0) qml.RX(-0.1, wires=0) return qml.expval(qml.PauliX(0)) order = [2, 1, 0] weights = qml.numpy.array([[1.0, 20]])

 One can print the circuit without any transforms applied by passing

-:>>> print(qml.draw(circ, level="top")(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute──X──X──RX(0.10)──RX(-0.10)─┤ <X> 1: ─╰RandomLayers(M0)─├Permute────────────────────────────┤ 2: ───────────────────╰Permute────────────────────────────┤ M0 = [[ 1.
+level="top"orlevel=0:>>> print(qml.draw(circ, level="top")(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute──X──X──RX(0.10)──RX(-0.10)─┤ <X> 1: ─╰RandomLayers(M0)─├Permute────────────────────────────┤ 2: ───────────────────╰Permute────────────────────────────┤ M0 = [[ 1.
 20.]]

 Or print the circuit after applying the transforms manually applied on the QNode (

-):>>> print(qml.draw(circ, level="user", show_matrices=False)(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute─┤ <X> 1: ─╰RandomLayers(M0)─├Permute─┤ 2: ───────────────────╰Permute─┤
+merge_rotationsandcancel_inverses):>>> print(qml.draw(circ, level="user", show_matrices=False)(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute─┤ <X> 1: ─╰RandomLayers(M0)─├Permute─┤ 2: ───────────────────╰Permute─┤

 To apply all of the transforms, including those carried out by the differentiation method and the device, use

-:>>> print(qml.draw(circ, level=None, show_matrices=False)(weights, order)) 0: ──RY(1.00)──╭SWAP─┤ <X> 1: ──RX(20.00)─│─────┤ 2: ────────────╰SWAP─┤
+level="device":>>> print(qml.draw(circ, level="device", show_matrices=False)(weights, order)) 0: ──RY(1.00)──╭SWAP─┤ <X> 1: ──RX(20.00)─│─────┤ 2: ────────────╰SWAP─┤

 Slices can also be passed to the

-transform is applied:>>> print(qml.draw(circ, level=slice(1, 2), show_matrices=False)(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute──X──X─┤ <X> 1: ─╰RandomLayers(M0)─├Permute───────┤ 2: ───────────────────╰Permute───────┤
+levelargument.
+So one can, for example, request that only themerge_rotationstransform is applied:>>> print(qml.draw(circ, level=slice(1, 2), show_matrices=False)(weights, order)) 0: ─╭RandomLayers(M0)─╭Permute──X──X─┤ <X> 1: ─╰RandomLayers(M0)─├Permute───────┤ 2: ───────────────────╰Permute───────┤